Nick Tullier, deputy wounded in 2016 ambush, has passed away; see his procession here

 Tullier's family said he passed Thursday morning, publishing a short statement on social media saying that "God gained his best angel."

-A procession down I-12 is planned for 2:30 p.m.
-Thursday from Our Lady of the Lake to a funeral home in Denham Springs.
+The deputy's body was escorted from Our Lady of the Lake to a funeral home in Denham Springs Thursday afternoon.

+His funeral is scheduled May 10 at Healing Place Church on Highland Road.
+Visitation will begin at 10 a.m., with services beginning at 1 p.m..

+A procession will then bring him to Evergreen Memorial Park in Denham Springs, where he will be buried with full honors.

 Earlier this week, Tullier's family said doctors didn't "know how much time he has left" and said his condition had turned critical due to a worsening infection.